Rohitsavale/clean_code-/README.md

 easy to understand
 Its in readable format
 well organized
-comments need to be added so it more easist way to understand we can use Descriptive Function Names to better reflect its purpose
+Brief comments above each function explaining what it checks would help future readers. we can use Descriptive Function Names to better reflect its purpose